cloudmesh/classes/docs/source/i524/index.rst

     * 8 pages, three students in the project

 Work Breakdown:
     This document is only needed for team projects.
-A one page PDF document describing who did what.
-It includes pointers to the git history that documents the statistics that demonstrate not only one student has worked on the project.
+Include in the appendix a short but sufficiently detailed work breakdown documenting what the team has done.
+Back it up with commit information from github.

-    In addition the graders will go into gitlab, which provides a history of checkins to verify each team member has used gitlab to checkin their contributions frequently.
+    In addition the graders will go into github/lab, which provides a history of checkins to verify each team member has used github/lab to checkin their contributions frequently.
 E.g. if we find that one of the students has not checked in code or documentation at all, it will be questioned.
+An oral exam my be scheduled to verify that the student has contributed to the project.

-License:
+License: All projects are developed under an open source license such
-    All projects are developed under an open source license such as Apache 2.0 License, or similar.
+    as Apache 2.0 License.
 You will be required to add a LICENCE.txt file and if you use other software identify how it can be reused in your project.
-If your project uses different licenses, please add in a README.rst file which packages are used and which license these packages have.
+If your project uses different licenses, please add in a README.md file which packages are used and which license these packages have while adding a licenses file.

 Additional links:
     * :ref:`projects`